houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 B. If you want to dive deeper into the Peano Axioms.
 I highly recommend Bertrand Russell's Introduction To Mathematical Philosophy.
 Interestingly, we can also prove that all Peano Axioms are derivable from Hume's Principle in Second-Order Logic.
 This is called Frege's Theorem.
 Check out my proof [here](https://www.academia.edu/49584456/Freges_Theorem "here").

 C. We can go even further and derive numbers from just sets.
-In particular, we define `0` as the empty set "∅" and recursively define numbers as follows.
+In particular, we define `0` as the empty set "∅" and recursively define numbers as follows:

 ```